KevGildea/KinePose/Calibration/Knowable_Intrinsics/README.md

 ## [Intrinsics.exe](Dist/Intrinsics.exe)

 This tool performs camera calibration using images of a checkerboard pattern.
 The calibration process computes the intrinsic camera parameters, including focal lengths and distortion coefficients.
-Run as administrator.
+Run on a Windows machine as administrator.

 Key features: